gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 Accession Number
 :   SWHPL uses a four-digit integer, starting at 1000, to identify an accession.
 An archivist assigns the next available
     number to each new accession.
-The number for an *accession subset* is the accession number followed by a numeric suffix as explained in the definition below.
+The number for a *subs-accession* is the accession number followed by a numeric suffix as explained in the definition for *sub-accession*.

     The accession number appears in the **_Accession #_** field of Digital Archive items, though it's blank for most items.
-This is because most items were added to the Digital Archive before the accessioning process was established.
+This is because most items were added to the Digital Archive before the accessioning and curating process was established.

     Note that some items with a blank **_Accession #_** field belong to an accession that was recently created, but the **_Accession #_** fields for the accession's items were not updated when the accession was created because of the extra time that would be required to perform this bookkeeping task.

-Accession Subset
-:   A part of an accession that has been separated from the accession as a whole.
-For example, if the accession for a new
-    donations consists of a photo album, a packet of letters, and a variety of miscellaneous objects, an archivist might choose to create one subset for the album, another for the letters, and a third for the rest.

-    An accession subset gets its own *accession number* which is the accession number followed by a suffix.
-For example, if the accession number is `1234`, the accession subsets would be identified as `1234_01`, `1234_02`, `1234_03` and so on.

-    Use of accession subsets is a key element of the Library's [backlog reduction strategy](#backlog-reduction-strategy).

 Archival Hard Drive
 :   A removable PC hard drive affectionately known at SWHPL as the terabyte drive.
 It contains the Library's extensive